Overview

 The cause of hypersomnolence is unknown, although researchers believe that there may be a genetic link.
 Cerebrospinal fluid and neurotransmitters in the brain, such as dopamine, GABA, histamine, and serotonin, may also play a role.

-Other medical and mental disorders can cause symptoms of hypersomnolence, including conditions like sleep apnea, multiple sclerosis, obesity, head trauma, viral infections, and depression.
-Some prescription medications, or withdrawal from these medications, can cause hypersomnolence, as well.
+Other disorders can cause symptoms of hypersomnolence disorder, including conditions like sleep apnea, multiple sclerosis, obesity, head trauma, viral infections, and depression.
+Some prescription medications, or withdrawal from these medications, can cause hypersomnolence disorder, as well.
 To diagnose hypersomnolence disorder, other medical conditions may need to be ruled out.
-Testing may include the multiple sleep latency test, in which an individual is asked to take several short naps at predetermined intervals throughout the day in a sleep laboratory or clinic setting.
+Testing may include the multiple sleep latency test, where an individual is asked to take several short naps at predetermined intervals throughout the day in a sleep laboratory or clinic setting.

 • Narcolepsy type one: This type is also known as narcolepsy with cataplexy (cataplexy is a sudden muscle weakness that is caused by emotional events).